IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 Go back to web terminal.

-Push the image to OpenShift's internal image registry, which could take upto a minute:
+Push the image to OpenShift's internal image registry, which could take up to a minute:

 ```
 docker push image-registry.openshift-image-registry.svc:5000/apps/cos